SUNDAY – JANUARY 28 , 2018

 In every need such as this, we thank all who serve in emergency management, disaster relief and preparedness, law enforcement and all first responders, and public officials for the important assistance they give during this time.
 We thank also all volunteers and workers who serve in any other way to assist, including local media for their role in communication.

 Our focus is on prayer for everyone dealing with the aftermath of the ice jam or flooding and the anxiety that had been created by the threat of flooding.
 Photos (taken January 21, 2018 and January 28, 2018) in West Pittston, Pennsylvania.
 Unfortunately, conditions worsened on January 24.
 Enormous blocks of ice were left along the banks of the river after rising and then falling as the river receded.
 Damage occurred, but the majority of the area was spared.
 While there is a kind of beauty in nature seen in the photos below, there is also a need for the concerns of others and the damage such events leave behind.
-Click on any photo to view larger images.
+The river ice affected all towns along the river’s path.
+Because our church is located in Pittston, we are sharing some of the scenes specifically to the Greater Pittston area.
+Other similar scenes could have been seen along the river elsewhere.

 The following are from our 2017 River Blessing.
+The five parishes hosting the blessing are from different towns in our Wyoming Valley: Wilkes-Barre, Wilkes-Barre Township, Kingston, Swoyersville, and Pittston.
 To see a photo slide show and learn about the tradition of river blessing CLICK HERE to the River Blessing Page on our site.

 Credits: All original photography on this page & on this website by Mary Anne Fedor in volunteer service as a parishioner of St. Michael Church.